Reactance (psychology)

-In psychology, reactance is an unpleasant motivational reaction to offers, persons, rules, or regulations that threaten or eliminate specific behavioral freedoms.
-Reactance occurs when an individual feels that an agent is attempting to limit one's choice of response and/or range of alternatives.
+In psychology, reactance is an unpleasant motivational reaction to offers, persons, rules, regulations, advice, recommendations, information, and messages that are perceived to threaten or eliminate specific behavioral freedoms.
+Reactance occurs when an individual feels that an agent is attempting to limit their choice of response or range of alternatives.

 Reactance can occur when someone is heavily pressured into accepting a certain view or attitude.
 Reactance can encourage an individual to adopt or strengthen a view or attitude which is indeed contrary to that which was intended — which is to say, to a response of noncompliance — and can also increase resistance to persuasion.
 Some individuals might employ reverse psychology in a bid to exploit reactance for their benefit, in an attempt to influence someone to choose the opposite of what is being requested.
 Reactance can occur when an individual senses that someone is trying to compel them to do something; often the individual will offer resistance and attempt to extricate themselves from the situation.

 Some individuals are naturally high in reactance, a personality characteristic called trait reactance.